Provably Near-Optimal Approximation Schemes for Implicit Stochastic and for Sample-Based Dynamic Programs

 Category 1: Other Topics (Dynamic Programming )

-Citation: Parts of this work were first presented in April 23rd 2014 in the annual meeting of the Israel OR society as "Approximation Schemes for Sample-Based Non-linear Newsvendor", see: http://ie.technion.ac.il/Labs/Orsis/kenes_2014/ORSIS_2014_program.pdf First full version appeared on June 8th 2015 under the title: "Provably Near-Optimal Approximation Schemes for Sample-Based Dynamic Programs with emphasis on stochastic inventory control models".
+Citation: This paper has been acccepted for publication by Informs Journal on Computing and is available online at the author's personal webpage.
+Parts of this work were first presented in April 23rd 2014 in the annual meeting of the Israel OR society as "Approximation Schemes for Sample-Based Non-linear Newsvendor", see: http://ie.technion.ac.il/Labs/Orsis/kenes_2014/ORSIS_2014_program.pdf First full version appeared on June 8th 2015 under the title: "Provably Near-Optimal Approximation Schemes for Sample-Based Dynamic Programs with emphasis on stochastic inventory control models".

 Entry Submitted: 06/08/2015